Refinitiv/Real-Time-SDK/CSharp/README.md

 NOTE: Specify -? as an argument to get a list of possible arguments where applicable or specify file/programmatic configuration for EMA examples.

-# Obtaining the Refinitiv Field Dictionaries
+# Obtaining the Field Dictionaries

-The Refinitiv `RDMFieldDictionary` and `enumtype.def` files are present in this GitHub repo under `CSharp/etc`.
-In addition, the most current version can be downloaded from [MyRefinitiv.com](https://my.refinitiv.com/content/mytr/en/downloadcenter.html).
-Search for "Service Pack" and choose the latest version of Refinitiv Template Service Pack.
+The `RDMFieldDictionary` and `enumtype.def` files are present in this GitHub repo under `CSharp/etc`.
+In addition, the most current version can be downloaded from [MyAccount](https://myaccount.lseg.com/en/downloadcenter).
+Search for "MDS - General" and "Real-Time Service Pack" and choose the latest version of Real-Time Template Service Pack.

 # NuGet

-For ease of product use, Refinitiv maintains its RTSDK CSharp libraries on NuGet.
+For ease of product use, LSEG maintains its RTSDK CSharp libraries on NuGet.

 You can download RTSDK libraries and dependencies from NuGet.
 Choose the appropriate set of libraries depending on the layer of RTSDK to which application is being written.
 Below is *sample* code to build applications.